adamjedwards/llangollen-rd-barbershop/README.md

 * navbar

 When landing on the webpage you will be introduced to a navbar which will include links to the home page, service, portfolio and each of the members of staff.

+Added "position: fixed;" to navbar to improve navigation around the webpage. without a fixed navbar it felt as if there was too much scrolling to get around the site.

 ![navbar](assets/readme-images/navbar.png)